httpdss/structkit/docs/cli-reference.md

 - `structure_definition` (optional): Path to the YAML configuration file (default: `.struct.yaml`).
 - `base_path` (optional): Base path where the structure will be created (default: `.`).
 - `-s STRUCTURES_PATH, --structures-path STRUCTURES_PATH`: Path to structure definitions.
-Can also be set via the `STRUCTKIT_STRUCTURES_PATH` environment variable (CLI flag takes precedence).
+Can be set via the `STRUCTKIT_STRUCTURES_PATH` environment variable.
+When using the environment variable (and no explicit CLI flag), an info-level log message will be emitted indicating which path is being used.
 - `-n INPUT_STORE, --input-store INPUT_STORE`: Path to the input store.
 - `-d, --dry-run`: Perform a dry run without creating any files or directories.
 - `--diff`: Show unified diffs for files that would be created/modified (works with `--dry-run` and in `-o console` mode).